AdultChain/Installation-guides/guides/HowTo-Hand-Compile-Wallet-Ubuntu-16.04.md

 This is a HowTo Guide on "hand compiling" the AdultChain ("XXX") wallet code on Ubuntu 16.04LTS.

+***NOTE***

-This should be used in the event that a pre-packaged binary release file of Adultchain's wallet is not working on your Ubuntu 16.04LTS based system.
+The following information and method should be used in the event that a pre-packaged binary release file of Adultchain's wallet is not working on your Ubuntu 16.04LTS based system.
 The actual "hand compiling" portion noted below is done as `root` for a few reasons.
 However, if you are not comfortable nor very experienced with Linux on the command line, please consider this course of action very carefully and read these steps thoroughly BEFORE proceeding with actual actions which may have negative consequences.

 **Recommendations**
 - The Ubuntu 16.04LTS system is patched and up to date prior to starting this process.